Accessibility Tips for Surveying an Aging Population

-Ph.D. candidate Kelly Quinn of the University of Illinois at Chicago points out that, “Surveys are a common tool to gather epidemiological, behavioural and social data on all populations, including older persons.
+Ph.D. candidate Kelly Quinn of the University of Illinois at Chicago points out that, “Surveys are a common tool to gather epidemiological, behavioral and social data on all populations, including older persons.
 And like other types of research, it may be prone to specific weaknesses depending on the processes used to select samples, gather data and interpret results.”

 As survey creators, we can help mitigate these concerns by giving special consideration to survey design, administration, and data analysis whenever older adults may be among our respondents.

-Survey Design for Older Respondents
+Survey Design for Aging Populations

 The Pew Research Center estimates that around “two in five seniors indicate that they have a ‘physical or health condition that makes reading difficult or challenging’ or a ‘disability, handicap, or chronic disease that prevents them from fully participating in many common daily activities’.”

 This means that we need to create survey components that allow older adults to interact with our surveys easily and without frustration.

 Keep these tips in mind even when your target audience doesn’t include older people; they make your survey better even for respondents of all kinds:

 - Use high contrast colors throughout your survey.